Skip to content

 Venture onto private land behind 3 locked gates to explore the upper slopes of Kona’s very own volcano – Hualalai.
 This journey provides intimate, unique access to volcanic sites.

-• Exclusive access onto Hualalai volcano and into a native forest
+• Exclusive access to Hualalai volcano and into a native forest

 • Stand on the edge of precipitous volcanic craters that plunge deep into the earth below